 It can be scary to receive a brain tumor diagnosis for your child.
 Tumors can put pressure on certain parts of the brain and affect how it functions.
 After leukemia, malignant pediatric brain and spinal cord tumors are the second most-common form of childhood cancer.
-About 4,000 new cases are diagnosed every year, according to the Central Brain Tumor Registry of the United States.
 At the same time, tumors can also be benign, or noncancerous.

 At Yale Medicine, our doctors make an effort to use treatments with the least amount of side effects for patients.
-"The treatments will make them live longer, but we want to make sure that they maintain a good quality of life," said Asher Marks, MD, director of Pediatric Neuro-Oncology at Yale Medicine.
+"The treatments will make them live longer, but we want to make sure that they maintain a good quality of life," says Yale Medicine hematologist and oncologist Asher Marks, MD.